PPC traffic is 50% more likely to convert than organic traffic, so it has become a popular way for businesses to start advertising online.

 The data recorded by conversion tracking allows you to identify which areas of your campaign are working and which are not, so you can optimise your bids, ad text and keywords accordingly.
 The whole process relies upon placing a ‘tag’ on your website and then watching conversion data roll into AdWords.
 It sounds easy enough, but it can be tricky to get this linked.
 Getting it right is something you really need to do, because the only thing worse than no conversion tracking is inaccurate conversation tracking.

 Avoid the pitfalls

-Google AdWords can be a minefield for small businesses wanting to promote their business online, but many recognise the need to participate and develop a PPC strategy.
-So if you are thinking of investing in Google AdWords, it’s key to understand the key do’s and don’ts to avoid the common pitfalls.
+Google Ads can be a minefield for small businesses wanting to promote their business online, but many recognise the need to participate and develop a PPC strategy.
+So if you are thinking of investing in Google Ads, it’s key to understand the key do’s and don’ts to avoid the common pitfalls.
 Honing in on these elements will help create a solid foundation and deliver a stronger and more effective PPC campaign which has a higher rate of converting sales.